GuillermoTre/myfrontTest/README.md

 ### `npm install`

-run to start the project:
+Start the project by running:

 ### `npm start`